Marco0198/Bitcube/README.md

 # How to use the project

 - Clone
-- Install dependencies (npm i)
+- Install dependencies (npm install)
-- Get your API key and add to weatherService.js
+- Get your API  from https://openweathermap.org/api key and add to weatherService.js in case you running into problems
 - Enjoy!!

-> Leave a star :)